jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 3. **Reviews each step** - Catch issues early
 4. **Maintains control** - You make the key decisions

-This takes longer (45 minutes vs. 3 minutes) but results in:
+This takes longer but results in:
 - ✅ Code you understand and can maintain
 - ✅ Architecture that fits your needs
 - ✅ Proper error handling and edge cases
 - ✅ Learning opportunities at each step

-### Step 1: Create an Implementation Plan (Don't Skip This!)
+### Step 2: Create an Implementation Plan

 **The rise of the Product Manager mindset:** AI works best with detailed specifications, not agile "figure it out as we go."
 Embrace structured planning.